 While tooth resorption can’t be cured, a vet can manage the pain and prevent the condition from getting worse.
 They may also be able to restore some of the tooth’s function.
 If the cat’s in severe pain and the lesions extend into the crown, tooth extraction is the only option to ease your cat’s suffering.

 Senior cats over the age of 10 are more susceptible to tooth loss and decay than kittens and younger cats.
-That’s because their gums become weaker, losing their ability to hold the cat’s teeth in place.
+Their gums become weaker, losing their ability to hold the cat’s teeth in place.
 However, while it’s relatively normal (albeit uncommon) for senior cats to lose a tooth, losing multiple is a sign of a health or oral condition.

 If your cat’s on an unhealthy diet or doesn’t consume the nutrients it needs, the teeth and gums will decay.
 Nutrients don’t only serve the body, but they benefit the cat’s oral health.